-Mark J. Johnson observed [Johnson, "The Lost Prologue: Reading Moses Chapter One as an Ancient Text," Interpreter: A Journal of Latter-day Saint Faith and Scholarship 36 (2020): 178-79, https://journal.interpreterfoundation.org/the-lostprologue-reading-moses-chapter-one-as-an-ancient-text/] that the three references in Moses 1 to strength involving Moses describe a three-tiered structure "for personal strength and spirituality" in which strength is described in patterns reminiscent of sacred geography, each tier bringing Moses closer to God.
+Mark J. Johnson observed [Mark J. Johnson, "The lost prologue: Reading Moses Chapter One as an Ancient Text," Interpreter: A Journal of Latter-day Saint Faith and Scholarship 36 (2020): https://journal.interpreterfoundation.org/the-lost-178 - 79, prologue-reading-moses-chapter-one-as-an-ancient-text/] that the three references in Moses 1 to strength involving Moses describe a three-tiered structure "for personal strength and spirituality" in which strength is described in patterns reminiscent of sacred geography, each tier bringing Moses closer to God.
 The first instance depicts Moses having "natural strength like unto man," which was inadequate to cope with Satan's fury.
 In fear, Moses called upon God for added strength, allowing him to gain victory over Satan.
 Next, Moses is promised additional strength which would be greater than many waters.
 "This would endow Moses with powers to be in similitude of YHWH, to divide the waters from the waters (similar to Genesis 1:6) at the shores of the Red Sea (Exodus 14:21)."
 Johnson sees the treatment of the strength of Moses as one of many evidences of ancient perspectives woven into the text of Moses 1.
 In light of Johnson's analysis, if something like Moses 1 was on the brass plates as a prologue to Genesis, to Nephite students of the brass plates, the reference to the strength of Moses might be seen as more than just a random tidbit but as part of a carefully developed literary tool related to important themes such as the commissioning of prophets and becoming more like God through serving Him.
 If so, the concept of the strength of Moses may easily have been prominent enough to require no explanation when Nephi made an allusion to it.
-(Jeff Lindsay and Noel B. Reynolds, "'Strong Like unto Moses': The Case for Ancient Roots in the Book of Moses Based on Book of Mormon Usage of Related Content Apparently from the Brass Plates," in this proceedings.)
+(Noel B. Reynolds and Jeff Lindsay, "'Strong like unto Moses': The case for ancient roots in the Book of Moses based on Book of Mormon usage of related content apparently from the Brass Plates," presentation at Tracing Ancient Threads of the Book of Moses conference, September 18-19, 2020 [Provo, UT: Brigham Young University].)